CarloMicieli/java8-for-hipsters/README.markdown

 ## Functional programming

-It's finally time for monads in Java (those are crazy time, indeed).
+It's finally time for monads in Java (those are crazy times, indeed).
 Entering the container `Optional<T>`, that can wrap a `null` value or otherwise.

     Optional<String> some = Optional.of("value");
     some.get(); // returns "value"
     some.isPresent(); // returns true

-Even with this container class, it is still not safe to pass `null` around using the `get()` method:
+Even with this container class, it is still not safe to pass `null` around using `Optional` objects:

     Optional<String> none = Optional.ofNullable(null); // Optional.of(null) throws a NPE
     none.get(); // throws NoSuchElementException

 Monads?
 We don't need monads where we're going!!
-I'm no category theory guru, but with `Optional` value is yet possible to get rid of all ugly `null` checks in the code.
+I'm no category theory guru, but thanks to the brand new `Optional` class is yet possible to get rid of all those ugly `null` checks in the code.
 It looks something like this:

     Optional<Integer> someLen = Optional.of(1000L)
             .flatMap(id -> Optional.ofNullable(fakeNameLookup(id)))
             .flatMap(name -> Optional.ofNullable(name.length()));

-Unless one of the function called by `flatMap` returns a `null` we will be fine.
+Unless one of the function called by `flatMap` returns a `null` we are totally safe.

 ### References
 * __Cay S. Horstmann__ (2014); `Java SE 8 for the Really Impatient`; Addison-Wesley Professional; 1st edition